ashu-yad2/TodoList/README.md

-A React Todo List App
+A React Todo List App.